EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 you want to change the host you need to edit the  updateAndEmail.py script to point to your email server.

-1. Make sure the python package passlib is installed: sudo pip install passlib
+1. Make sure the python packages passlib  and virtualenv installed: sudo pip install passlib sudo pip install virtualenv

 2. cd build/admin